• We will kick off our 21st season as a co-ed league with the following slate of games in Central Park.

 Reif’s Tavern

 League champion 2005, 2006, and 2007.
 Regular season record something like 58-2 over those seasons.
 Last season 2007.
-Reif’s currently has a softball team, which may or may not be directly descended from the LMSL entry.
+Reif’s currently has a softball team, probably by now unrelated to their LMSL entry.

 Sloppy Sundays